 Studying nutrition at Regis gave me a lot of insight into a career path that deserves more recognition.
 I learned about many different diets and nutritional lifestyles, how the body can be affected by different ailments, and how these disease processes can be impacted by a person’s nutritional intake.
 The hands-on learning through meal prep courses and internships allowed my skills to develop even more.
 Although my career path has changed, I feel prepared and know I can apply my scientific knowledge and skills within my new career as a marine biologist.Samantha Finnegan '17

 All students in the BS in Nutrition must complete two internships during their senior year of study.
 Internship experiences in areas such as community nutrition, infant and child nutrition programs, food banks, community gardens, nutrition education, or school nutrition provide students with the opportunity to explore careers in the field.
-Internship sites include numerous Women, Infants and Children programs in the Boston area, school nutrition programs at Weston Elementary and Everett High School, Headstart programs, and working with individual registered dietitians in the field.
+Internship sites include numerous Women, Infants, and Children’s (WIC) programs in the Boston area, school nutrition programs at Weston Elementary and Everett High School, Headstart programs, and working with individual registered dietitians in the field.
 Students may choose to complete their internships at previously established sites, or develop a relationship in a new setting.
 Establishing a quality internship that fits the student’s goals and provides them with hands-on experience are key factors in preparing them to enter their career or to pursue future graduate studies.

 Students participate in numerous community events providing nutrition education and healthy food samples to participants.

 Within a week of graduating, I was offered my first job.
 After six months of working at the hospital, I confidently applied to ABCD Headstart in South Boston for the health and nutrition manager opening.
 I currently hold the position and come to work every day excited because I have a job I enjoy.
 I am grateful for the experience Regis has given me.

 The BS in Nutrition is a community-based program which prepares students for nutrition positions in: